 “Cameroonian President Paul Biya has been accused of paying American lobbyist billions to influence US perception of his regime and helping the regime to evade US sanctions and sustain Biya’s hold on power, the National Times said on Wednesday. “ https://www.journalducameroun.com/en/news-in-brief/biya-accused-paying-american-lobbyist-billions-influence-us-perception/

-Hiring expensive foreign PR firms, in excess of millions of US dollars, to sanitise their brutal reputation at home and shore up their international image, by creating and painting a human and humane face on their ruthless authoritarian regimes.
+Hiring expensive foreign PR firms, in excess of millions of US dollars, to sanitise and whitewash their brutal reputation at home and shore up their international image, by creating and painting a human and humane face on their ruthless and brutal authoritarian regimes.

 We’ve seen this most recently from the current embattled Sudanese Military junta hiring Canadian lobbying group for $6m.

-The only expertise that foreigners, especially in the West – even when western nationals live in african countries – seem to recorgnise in africans and where africans are visibly dominant is the janitorial expertise.
-It is as if africans have a natural aptitude to janitorial services.
-Although, and not surprising given our reverence for all things “white” European/American (western), many africans would rather and much prefer to hire janitorial services offered by “whites” to africans.
+The only expertise that foreigners, as it is in the West – even for western nationals living in African countries – seem to recorgnise in Africans and where Africans are visibly dominant is the janitorial expertise.
+It is as if Africans have a natural aptitude to [for] janitorial services.
+Although, and not surprising given our reverence for all things “white” European/American (western), many Africans would rather and much prefer to hire janitorial services offered by “whites” to those by Africans.

-Still even where we seem to demonstrate a natural aptitude, we stand at a disadvantage if and when a “white” person or foreigner shows interest.
-We will most likely lose out to them!
+Still even where Africans seem to demonstrate a natural aptitude, Africans stand at a disadvantage if and when a “white” person or foreigner shows interest.
+Africans will most likely lose out to them!

-But this similar attitude by africans towards their own, is a mental sickness that is a direct consequence of the colonial indoctrination and socialisation process called “education” in Africa – a European socialisation process no less, designed to europeanise [westernise] africans (often in the false and misguided pretext and draped with the garb of ‘development’) and prepare and make them more easily controlled and governable.
+But this foreign attitude by Africans towards their own, is internalised self-hatred – a mental sickness that is a direct consequence of the colonial indoctrination and socialisation process called “education” in Africa.
+A European indoctrination and socialisation process no less, designed to Europeanise [westernise] Africans – often in the false and misguided pretext and draped with the garb of “social and human development“; a nice euphemism used in lieu of ‘civilisation‘ to bypass and avoid accusations of “racism” and the emotional furore it draws – and prepare and make them more easily controlled and governable.